-Kick Axe owners Ginger Flesher-Sonnier and Darren Sonnier plan to open another location in Washington, D.C., in the spring and are looking to expand to other cities including Philadelphia, Orlando, Los Angeles, and Seattle.
+Kick Axe owners Ginger Flesher-Sonnier and Darren Sonnier plan to open another location in Washington, D.C., in the summer and are looking to expand to other cities, including Philadelphia, Orlando, Los Angeles, and Seattle.

 Everything one would need for the optimal ax-throwing experience is provided by the facility.
 Sorry, bringing photos of an ex or boss is discouraged.

 “You can’t ax your ex,” Hart says with a laugh.